UliBartels/RSP_final_project/README.md

   This launch file will spawn both waffle and burger in our simulation world and open up the rviz to show you the movement of waffle.
 Note that the rviz does not display burger in it.
 Spawning two turtletbots may be troublesome if you don't do the followings correctly!
   1. Remap `/robot_description` topic correctly so that both robots will not publish their urdf message to the same topic.
 You can do this either via namespace or hard code their `/robot_description` topics to different names.
   2. Remap `/odom` topic correctly so that both robots will not publish their odometry readings to the same topic.
 You can do this either via namespace or hard code their `/odom` topics to different names.
   3. Using `frame_prefix` parameter to add a prefix to robots' links.
 Since both waffle and burger have same link names.
-Without `frame_prefix`, the `\tf` topic cannot distinguish which frames belong to waffle and those belong to burger.
+Without `frame_prefix`, the `/tf` topic cannot distinguish which frames belong to waffle and those belong to burger.
 As a result, the Nav2 package will have a problem about robot's localization.
 The `frame_prefix` is a ROS parameter of the `robot_state_publisher` package.
   4. Right now, only waffle is controlled by Nav2.
 If you wish to control multiple robots via Nav2, you have to do the above correctly and change each robot's odom `frame_id` to different names.
 For real robots:
 - `turtlebot_draw_map.launch`